alangunning/doc-ai-analysis-starter/README.md

    ``doc_ai.cli.interactive`` and re-exported from ``doc_ai.cli`` so it can be reused in other Typer-based projects.

+## Dependency Management

+Runtime dependencies follow a `package>=x.y,<z` convention in `pyproject.toml`.
+This allows compatible minor and patch updates while avoiding unexpected breaking changes from new major versions.

 ## Programmatic Usage

 The package exposes a typed API and ships a `py.typed` marker for static type